orstavik/JoiComponents/book/chapter1/6_Pattern_TemplateSwitcheroo.md

 Neither the `defer` nor `preload` attributes are available for normal and custom HTML elements.
 Due to these HTML attributes semantics, these attributes would not apply to children of an element.

-## Anti-patterns: delay elements using CSS or shadowDOM
+## Anti-patterns: delay elements using CSS

 Traditional tricks such as marking an element with the style `display: none` or `visibility: hidden` or the HTML attribute `hidden`, will:
  * yes, hide the element and its children from view (except descendants of `visibility: hidden` elements that are marked `visibility: visible`);
  * yes, in the case of `display: none` free the browser from calculating layout; but
- * no, always trigger the `connectedCallback()` methods of both the root and children elements.
+ * no, always trigger the full `constructor()`, `connectedCallback()` and other custom element methods of both the root and children elements.

+## Anti-patterns: delay elements using dynamic `<slot>`

 Another trick, to put children elements inside a custom element with a shadowDOM and then delay adding a `<slot>` element in that shadowDOM will:
- * yes, hide the children elements from view
-   (although I am not sure how much of the style and layout work the browser will delay); but
+ * no, the children elements will be hidden from view, but style and layout work will still be processed; and
- * no, still trigger the `connectedCallback()` methods of both the root and children elements.
+ * no, always trigger the full `constructor()`, `connectedCallback()` and other custom element methods of both the root and children elements.

 ## Reference